kevinsea/Insight-Wiki-Stage/Specifying Result Structures.md

 1. The field(s) explicitly requested in the structure definition's id parameter.
 2. The field(s) on the parent class marked with the `[RecordId]` attribute.
 3. A field called "ID".
-4. A field called "classID", where "class" is the short name of the class.
+4. A field ending in "_ID".
 5. A field ending in "ID".

 To determine a child ID field, Insight uses the following order of precedence: